An overactive nervous system

 As I got older, if something triggered an unacceptable emotional response, my nervous system would repress it so quickly that I didn’t even realize I had those feelings.
 I didn’t realize when someone was pissing me off.
 I didn’t realize I was sad or grieving the loss of a friend when I moved.
 Not only was I unable to acknowledge those feeling publicly, I was also no longer able to access them when I was alone and it was “safe” to feel the emotions.

 But here’s the thing about repressed emotions: They don’t go anywhere.
 They stay in the body until they’re finally released.
-But my body could only handle so many emotions trapped within me.
-When it started to get problematic (and it started to get problematic in my early teens), my body would try to come up with ways to let me know something was wrong.
+Unfortunately, my body could only handle so many emotions trapped within me.
+When the overflow of repressed issues started to get problematic (and it started to get problematic in my early teens), my body would try to come up with ways to let me know something was wrong.

 The cry for help and attention started as severe shoulder pain on a school trip, and then graduated to headaches, eczema, and endometriosis.
 It later became severe anxiety, more intense pain from endometriosis, and migraines.
 Then it became food intolerances, GI issues, chronic sinus conditions, and more severe migraines.
 It finally became long covid and a headache so bad it landed me in the ER.
 There were dozens of other minor symptoms over the years that would crop up and disappear if they didn’t serve my body’s goal of removing me from what was triggering the emotional stress.